plukacs/lab-governance/README.md

  - Let your circles' leadlink know 3x the length of your planned holiday (in workdays) before the start of it, but minimum 5 workdays before
  - Letting them know within this period doesn't mean that it's no allowed, but can result in decline (if your plan is not safe to fail)

+### Policy: Home office
+Let your circle know on the previous day if you're working from home all day long.

 ### Policy: Language
 All our written documents must be in English unless it's not possible.